Sacramento Bids to Be the Site of Amazon’s New Headquarters

 How HQ2 Will Affect Sacramento

-If Seattle, which is Amazon’s home base, is an example, changes in the city’s economic status will certainly be affected.
+If Seattle, which is Amazon’s home base, is an example, changes in the city’s economic status will undoubtedly be affected.
 Amazon says it has infused Seattle with $38 billion over six years.
-More workers will mean the need for increased housing, and with the growth of jobs, real estate will boom as will other sectors of the economy.
+More workers will mean the need for increased housing, and with the growth of jobs, real estate will boom, as will other sectors of the economy.
 This translates into more cars on the road.